-- can participate in a fluent and spontaneous conversation in English - can speak clearly and in detail in English about a chosen topic. - can reflect orally in English by naming advantages and disadvantages and explaining his views on a chosen topic. - has insights in cultural similarities and differences regarding intercultural collaboration and communication and can map these cultural similarities and differences in relation to COIL partner(s). - works together in an intercultural team where curiosity towards different points of view is considered and can reflect/revise personal viewpoints/judgement in light of new knowledge. - anticipates difficulties and opportunities within the team and takes initiative to manage these in specific situations, in process or in collaboration. - can co-create a professional Business Administration (related) product that reflects different cultural perspectives - can reflect on own behaviour in teams, the impact it has (had) on collaboration and suggest (possible) other strategies to take next time. - is able to analyse a societal subject (cultural, business, economic, social) from the perspective of a different culture through both desk -and field research. - is able to gather research results based on or gathered from several different viewpoints and illustrate the cultural influence of results.
+- can reflect on own behaviour in teams, the impact it has (had) on collaboration and suggest (possible) other strategies to take next time.
+9. - is able to analyse a societal subject (cultural, business, economic, social) from the perspective of a different culture through both desk -and field research. - is able to gather research results based on or gathered from several different viewpoints and illustrate the cultural influence of results.
 Experiences how the supply chain of an international company works and the business (supply chain) forces a response to this situation - carries out external analysis for an organization in an international context and can draw up an export plan for the organization based on the results of the research, taking into account cultural diversity.
 The student should then be able to convince stakeholders of their views. - Applies the Cone Futures to develop future scenarios related to a chosen theme within global development and a company, taking into account likely, plausible, possible and preferably foreseeable futures. - Develops a creative report together that effectively communicates the analysis, scenarios, critical thinking and strategic recommendations. - will be able to communicate on Level A1 (Basic User) of the Common European Framework of Reference for Languages (CEFR) - students will have a basic knowledge of Dutch culture and contemporary society

-6.3 Facility Management
+5.3 Facility Management